Overnight Gfellalp Hut

 - Before you leave, you need to fill in a route card at Reception

 - Leaflets containing more information on the exact route can be found in Reception.

 - A leader or responsible person over 18 years old must be present as part of the group

 - A KISC Pinkie Guide will arrive to open the hut for you at around 17:30.
 If you arrive before it will not be open, so please plan your hike accordingly.
-When planning your meals, don’t forget to include dinner and breakfast for them too!
+When planning your meals, don’t forget to include dinner for them too!

 - Please help us to take care of our huts for future groups by cleaning the hut before you leave, and recycling as you would do at the centre.
 Your Pinkie Guide will be on hand to answer any questions you have about this.